The English Test of the COMPASS

 Significance of the Test

-The COMPASS Test English helps the educators understand the ability, skills and knowledge of the students in the above described areas of the English language section.
+The English section helps the educators understand the ability, skills and knowledge of the students in the above described areas of the English language section.
 The scores of the test help the educators in advising the students on the courses that are best suited for them.

-There is no "passing score" for the COMPASS test English.
+There is no "passing score" for this test.
 Therefore, no student passes or fails in it.
 However, this is an important test because it determines the courses you can take up in college.

 Preparation for the Test